Skip to main content

 • Low/no-code configuration: Enables rapid setup and customization

-• Deployment flexibility: Available as SaaS or On-Premises.
+• Deployment flexibility: Available as SaaS, On-Premises or Hybrid.

 2. ServiceNow